kunalj101/python_intro_hackathon/chapter1.md

 # pythonwhat Python package

 msg_bad1 = "That is a good reason to learn Python!
 Think again" msg_success = "Exactly!
-Since Python is an interpreted language, the computation times can be on the higher side compared to other compiler based language."
+Since Python is an interpreted language, the computation times can be higher compared to other compiler based languages."

 # Use test_mc() to grade multiple choice exercises.
 # Pass the correct option (Action, option 2 in the instructions) to correct.